RetoKrummenacher/GCsnap/README.md

 For detailed requirements including working versions, check ```pyproject.toml```.

-Additionally, GCsnap relies on a local installation of MMseqs or for Windows users, the static binary available here: https://mmseqs.com/latest/
+Additionally, GCsnap relies on a local installation of MMseqs or for Windows users, the static binary.
+See below for installation details.
 ## Installation

 ### Installing from Source

 Clone the repository with git, create a Conda environment and install:

+**Linux/MacOS**
 ```
 # To download
 git clone https://github.com/RetoKrummenacher/GCsnap